NishchayAnand/software-engineering/Interview Prep/JPA/Interview Questions.md

 # Java Persistence API (JPA) Interview Questions

+Q. What is JPA (Java Persistence API)?

+Java Persistence API (JPA) is a standard specification in Java that defines a set of rules and interfaces for object-relational mapping (ORM) and data persistence.
+It allows developers to **automatically map Java objects (entities) to database tables** and **handle database operations without writing explicit SQL queries**.

+---

+Q. What is Hibernate?

+Hibernate is a Java-based **Object-Relational Mapping (ORM) framework that implements JPA** and extends its functionality with additional features.

+---

 Q. Explain DAO (Data Access Object) pattern.

 The Data Access Object (or DAO) pattern is a structural design pattern used to separate a data resource's client interface from its data access mechanisms.
 This allows data access mechanisms to change independently of the code that uses the data.